smarthomeNG/plugins/traffic/README.md

 </pre>

 ### Attributes
   * `apikey`: Your own personal API key for Google Directions.
-For your own key register to https://creativecommons.tankerkoenig.de
+For your own key see https://developers.google.com/maps/documentation/directions/intro?hl=de#traffic-model
   * `language`: Any 2 char language code that is supported by Google Directions API, default is "de"

 ## items.conf